Let me tell you about the very rich. They are different from you and me. – F. Scott Fitzgerald

-Developing your own collector base is the smartest thing you can do for your career.
-Fortunately, consumer trends, communication tools and technology make getting this done not only possible, but easy compared to art marketing techniques of past generations.
+Developing your collector base is the smartest thing you can do for your career.
+Fortunately, consumer trends, communication tools, and technology make getting this done not only possible, but easy compared to art marketing techniques of past generations.

 Follow these four tips to improve your original art sales to the affluent market:

 1. Ditch your bias.
 If you are not wealthy yourself, you may find yourself feeling socially self-conscious.
 If this is you, do not feel bad, you are not alone.
-This is a common malady.
+These feelings and perceptions are a common malady.